claudiodekker/inertia-laravel-testing/README.md

 ```

 > **NOTE**: The above uses [arrow functions](https://www.php.net/manual/en/migration74.new-features.php#migration74.new-features.core.arrow-functions), which are available as of PHP 7.4+.
-> If you are using this package on an older version of PHP, you will unfortunately need to use a regular callback instead:
+> If you are using this library on an older version of PHP, you will unfortunately need to use a regular callback instead:
 > ```php
 > $response->assertInertia(function (Assert $inertia) {
 >     $inertia